gamkedo-la/vam-empire/.gdignore/DesignDoc/Kyle_Devjournal.md

 ## Ship Flight Feel

 Starting simply, a good goal to have for the flight system of our player ship will be to make sure that the first ship "flys poorly", yet is still fun to fly from the very start.
 If the first ship is too much of a chore to fly around, the player may never engage or feel like they want to engage with the game.
-Yet, when they get that first big module upgrade to tighten up the ships turning speed, or maybe its an RCS upgrade the lets the ship have finer grain control in difficult and narrow flight situations.
+Yet, when they get that first big module upgrade to tighten up the ships turning speed, or maybe its an RCS upgrade the lets the ship have finer grain control in difficult and narrow flight situations, they'll notice it and want to keep improving the ship going forward.
 But ultimately, it should feel good in the players hands early on, and only get better or more focused for particular taks from there.

 ## Inventory